WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 Windows Azure Mobile Services is a Windows Azure service offering designed to make it easy to create highly-functional mobile apps using Windows Azure.
 Mobile Services brings together a set of Windows Azure services that enable backend capabilities for your apps.
 These capabilities includes simple provisioning and management of tables for storing app data, integration with notification services, integration with well-known identity providers for authentication, among others.

-he following is a functional representation of the Mobile Services architecture.
+The following is a functional representation of the Mobile Services architecture.

 ![Mobile Services Diagram](Images/mobile-services-diagram.png?raw=true "Mobile Services Diagram")